Sage Dunston

 As an Indigenous cisgender man with the unique perspective of growing up in a tribal community, Sage sees therapy as medicine.
 He believes that decolonizing one’s mindset, understanding one’s environment, and having consistent support are vital to success.
 He utilizes an existential and person-centered therapeutic approach to counseling while tailoring sessions to client needs.

-As a student clinician, Sage is committed to serving adults from various backgrounds, addressing belonging, identity, anxiety, and work-life balance.
+Sage is committed to serving adults from various backgrounds, addressing belonging, identity, anxiety, and work-life balance.
 He especially enjoys working with men who are uncomfortable coming to counseling for the first time, supporting them in the search to become their best selves.
 Sage also supports those adjacent to or personally affected by the Missing and Murdered Indigenous Women (MMIW) epidemic.